As Asia frets over China, warmer welcome likely for Japan PM's push

 "China has elevated its representation at the dialogue, which has always been weaker than the other major players.
 I’m sure the decision to invite Abe played a role in that,” Cook said.

-On Thursday, he said he hoped for a decision in time to reflect the change in an update of U.S.-Japan defense cooperation guidelines the allies want to finish by year-end.
+On Thursday, he said he hoped for a decision in time to reflect the change in an update of U.S.-Japan defence cooperation guidelines the allies want to finish by year-end.

 Japan's ruling Liberal Democratic Party is trying to persuade its more dovish coalition partner to agree to the historic policy change, which surveys show a majority of Japanese voters oppose.